Using Bromley Well Services

 Bromley Well Services are delivered by Bromley Third Sector Enterprise (BTSE).
-BTSE is funded by Bromley Council and Bromley NHS Clinical Commissioning Group to provide health and wellbeing services to residents of Bromley Borough.
+BTSE is funded by Bromley Council and NHS South East London Integrated Care Board (ICB) to provide health and wellbeing services to residents of Bromley Borough.

-Age UK Bromley and Greenwich; Bromley, Lewisham and Greenwich Mind; Bromley Mencap; Citizens Advice Bromley and Community Links Bromley.
+Age UK Bromley and Greenwich; Bromley, Lewisham and Greenwich Mind; Bromley Mencap, BTSE and Citizens Advice Bromley.

 In order to effectively deliver these services, BTSE and its partner charities need to collect and maintain personal data about people who use Bromley Well services.

 Bromley Well understands that the privacy and security of your personal information is extremely important.
 Because of that, this notice sets out what we do with your information and what we do to keep it secure.
 It also explains where and how we collect your personal information, as well as your rights over any personal information we hold about you.

 We may collect personal information about you when you contact us regarding any form of support service, about volunteering and the services we manage.
 We will ensure that we only collect enough information to enable us to provide the appropriate service, and we will only collect information which is reasonable and fair.
 The sort of information we will hold will include:

 - information that you provide to us such as your name, address, date of birth, telephone number, email address, NHS number, bank account details for any ‘paid for’ services and any feedback you give to us, including by phone, email, post, or when you communicate with us via social media;